 Now, this may be a total need for someone (myself included ...
 I love my Hydroflask and don't travel anywhere without it!) but for someone who doesn't really have a reusable water bottle, I still think it's handy to pack one.
 For your ILP semester, you'll have access to drinking water so you can just refill your reusable one, and not have to purchase plastic water bottles left and right.

 Pretty much every ILP volunteer was glad they packed their Hydroflask.
 It keeps your water cold (or things hot) for hours, and are super durable.
-You can find them for about $36.95 which is pricey, but again, pretty much every ILP is glad they packed their Hydro.
+Pretty much every ILP is glad they packed their Hydro.

 Have questions about what to expect in a semester of volunteering abroad?